 No, the stimulus payment will not affect your tax refund.
 You will still receive your full tax refund this year (and next year) as long as you file a tax return by the extended deadline.

 How Will I Get the Stimulus Payment Money?

 Most Americans will receive their payment by Direct Deposit (i.e. the IRS will deposit the money directly into your bank account).
 If you do not have your bank information on file with the IRS, then you will get a paper check in the mail.

 If you need to change/provide your bank account information, the IRS has built a web portal where you can update your data.
 If you do not provide the IRS with your bank information, just make sure they have your current address on file so they can mail you a paper check.

 When Will I Receive My Stimulus Check?

 If your Direct Deposit information is already on file with the IRS, you may get your stimulus payment by mid-April.
 However, it could take longer depending on when you set up your bank account information with the IRS.
 Starting in May, the IRS will begin mailing paper checks to people without Direct Deposit information.
 Note that it may take up to 20 weeks for the IRS to issue all the paper checks.

 How Do I Check The Status Of My Stimulus Payment

 The IRS has introduced a new webpage that allows Americans to check the status of their stimulus checks and discover when they will arrive.
 This will include when the payment will be sent and whether it will be received by direct deposit or mailed check.
-Use the button below to directly connect.

 What If My Stimulus Check Is Too Small?